LuizHenriqueBrazFerreira/processo_seletivo_bemobile/README.md

 - Routes for clients, products, and sales can only be accessed by logged-in users.
 - Remember to follow good security practices, such as not exposing sensitive information and using secure connections.

+## Tests

+To run the tests, you must first use the command `npm run start:db` to create the tables and apply the initial seeders.
+Additionally, a port on the backend cannot be opened, as this will cause a port conflict and thus prevent connection to the database.

+Once this is done, simply execute the command `node ace test` to run all the application's tests.